MagpieBridge/MagpieBridge/README.md

 ## What is MagpieBridge?
 MapgieBridge is a framework for integrating Static Analyses into IDEs and Editors with the Language Server Protocol.
+It is a part of the [FutureSoot](http://sable.github.io/soot/future-soot/) project.
 <p align="center">
 <img src="https://github.com/MagpieBridge/MagpieBridge/blob/master/doc/goal.PNG"  width="800">
 </p>
-MagpieBridge is a part of the [FutureSoot](http://sable.github.io/soot/future-soot/) project.

 ## Integrated Static Analyses using MagpieBridge
 - [MagpieBridge-based CogniCrypt](https://github.com/MagpieBridge/CryptoLSPDemo)